awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 Optional
 The hardware configuration of the computer that hosts the dedicated master node\.
 For example, `m3.medium.elasticsearch`\.
 If this attribute is specified, then `DedicatedMasterEnabled` must be `true`\.
 **Type:** String
-**Valid values:** See [Supported instance types](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-instance-types.html) in the *Amazon Elasticsearch Service Developer Guide*\.
+**Valid values:** See [Supported instance types](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/supported-instance-types.html) in the *Amazon OpenSearch Service Developer Guide*\.

 `InstanceCount`
 Optional